hojahoja/dotfiles/README.md

 - `chezmoi managed` - Shows whether target file or folder is managed by chezmoi.
 Defaults to `$HOME`
 - `chezmoi unmanaged` - Exact opposite of the previous command.
 - `chezmoi data` - List all chezmoi variables.
+- `chezmoi execute-template < $FILE` - see how the template would look like before applying it.

 ## Neovim